achimr/georgetown/hw1.md

 Homework2: Alignment
 ====================

+Due February 8, 2018

+Please submit your alignment code and a report answering the questions below.

 Word alignment is a fundamental problem in machine translation.
 The input is a large _parallel text_ of translated sentences.
 For example, our parallel text might contain the following translation: